 The various tools under IBM QRadar help in data processing.
 The major ones are as follows.

-IBM QRadar SIEM is one of the best products when it comes to security management for an organisation.
+IBM QRadar SIEM is one of the best products when it comes to security management for an organization.
 The benefits of using this product are stated below.

 The analysts lose valuable time trying to manually track the processes.
 Thus analysts are often pulled from their work at hand.
 The product offers a solution that allows the users to see all the events related to a particular threat in a single place and eliminate the manual tasks so that analysts can focus on response and investigation.